 Day 3 – Halifax

 Today, take the short drive to Shubenacadie, and spend the day “Tidal Bore Rafting”.
 Nova Scotia is home to the highest tides in the world!
 Twice daily, 50 billion tones of water heave in and out of the Bay of Fundy, creating a rise and fall of up to 46ft/14m.
 The most exciting effect of this phenomenon is the Tidal Bore!
 You will ride aboard a powered zodiac on one of the most powerful bodies of water in the world!
 An experienced guide narrates your trip as you ride the rapids, whirlpools and crosscurrents of the Shubenacadie River.
-Enjoy a steak BBQ following this tremendous tidal ride of a lifetime!
-Dry off and return back to Halifax.
+After your adventure dry off and return back to Halifax.
 Overnight Halifax.

 Day 4 – Halifax/Lunenburg